 • Quart canning jars

-The dishwasher is fine for sterilizing the jars (use “sanitize cycle” if you have it).
-Otherwise you may need to put the jars in boiling water for 10 minutes.
-You’ll also need to put the lids in a small pot of almost boiling water for 5 minutes, and use the magnetic lid lifter to pull them out.
-The rings don’t necessarily need to be sanitized.
+The dishwasher is fine for sterilizing the jars (use “sanitize cycle" if you have it).
+Otherwise, put the jars in boiling water for 10 minutes.
+Boil the lids in another small pot of almost boiling water for 5 minutes, and use the magnetic lid lifter to pull them out.
+The rings don't necessarily need to be sanitized, but you can clean them with the lids.

 It takes about 5 good sized peaches to fill one quart jar.
 An average of 18 pounds is needed per canner load of 7 quarts.
 A “lug” of peaches weighs about 23 pounds and yields about 7-9 quarts.